 'Nothing Too Much, Just Out Of Sight'

-The lead off track from the 2008 album 'Electric Arguments,' released under the alter ego of The Fireman, this is easliy Paul's rawest performance since 'Helter Skelter.'
-A thinly-veiled rant against his second wife, Heather Mills, this is brutal, almost Beefhartian stuff going on here.
-Loud guitars, bashing drums, distorted harmonica, and a fierce vocal, all delivered by the man himself.
-This will blow your speakers out.
-Play it loud!
+The lead-off track from a project released under the Fireman alter ego, this is easliy Paul McCartney's rawest performance since "Helter Skelter."
+(It also works as a thinly veiled rant against his second wife, Heather Mills.)
+McCartney piles in loud guitars, bashing drums, distorted harmonica, and a fierce vocal – all delivered by the man himself.
+Brutal, almost Captain Beefheart-ish stuff, this will blow your speakers out.

 'Spin It On'

-'Back To The Egg' was McCartney's last record of the '70s, as well as the last released under the Wings banner.
-It is also one of his most forgotten, which is a crying shame as it features several lost gems.
-'Spin It On' is a full throttle, no -rills rocker that plows along and never lets up for all of its two minutes of glory.
+McCartney's last record of the '70s, and the last released under the Wings banner, is also one of his most forgotten.
+That's a crying shame, as it features several lost gems.
+"Spin It On" is a full throttle, no -frills rocker that never lets up for all of its two minutes of glory.
+A voice at the start whispers "This is it!"
+Yes, yes it is.
 There are elements of classic primal, early rock and roll, but with a totally contemporary urgency and drive.
-Obviously melody is still front and center, the man can't help it, but it's a real corker!
-A voice at the start whispers 'This is it!," and yes...it is.
+Obviously, melody is still front and center – the man can't help it – but it's a real corker.

 'Monkberry Moon Delight'